A quick scroll through any food delivery site will confirm it: consumers have more restaurants to pick from than ever before.

 While such variety is a blessing for foodies, it also means independent restaurateurs must get their service right.
 Every. single. time.
 A forgotten cocktail or an overcooked steak could be enough to drive customers out of your restaurant or result in unflattering online reviews.

 Step one in acing customer service is to surround yourself with a stellar staff.
 Step two is to equip them with the right tools.
 Kitchen Display Systems are easier to track than paper tickets and they improve communication and speed of service.
-Here are three reasons why an iPad screen might just be the new must-have staple in your restaurant kitchen.

 1. A paper-free environment